-The Arc is made up of a network of more than 700 state and local chapters nationwide.
+The Arc is made up of a network of nearly 655 state and local chapters nationwide.
 Our chapters serve as the primary vehicle through which we advance our mission.

 On the front lines providing individual advocacy, programs, services, and supports for people with intellectual and developmental disabilities and their families.
 To find out what supports and services are offered near you, contact a local chapter in your area.

 Leading state-level public policy advocacy, providing local chapter support, and some may also offer direct services such as case coordination, special needs trust planning, or public awareness and education.
 To find out what supports and services are offered in your state, contact your state chapter.